czbiohub-sf/AIH-Project/README.md

 Github repo for AIH data analysis

 # Organization
-AIH-metadata include R scripts and CSVs/excel tables summarizing information about the patient cohort and manipulating the RedCap metadata
+AIH-metadata include R scripts for reformatting metadata

 AIH-PriceSeqFilter includes scripts, presentations and figures for analyzing effects of various PriceSeqFilter parameters and cutadapt on differential gene expression analysis